 For example, inter vivos trusts are commonly used to hold participating shares of a holding company established as part of an estate freezing plan so that the growth in the value of the business or investments transferred to the company will accrue to the next generation.
-The transferor may be one of the trustees, and consequently, will be in a position to influence if and when distributions from the trust will be made.
+The transferor may be one of the trustees, and, consequently, will be in a position to influence if and when distributions from the trust will be made.

-The Canadian Tax Act deems trusts to dispose of capital properties at fair market value at certain specified times.
+The Canadian Tax Act deems trusts to dispose of capital properties at FMV at certain specified times.
 In most cases, a trust will be deemed to dispose of its capital properties on the 21st anniversary of the date on which the trust was originally settled.

-Generally, in situations where the beneficiaries of a trust are residents of Canada, planning can be implemented that results in a deferral of CGT that would otherwise be payable by the trust as a result of the application of the 21-year rule.
+Generally, in situations in which the beneficiaries of a trust are residents of Canada, planning can be implemented that results in a deferral of CGT that the trust would otherwise pay as a result of the application of the 21-year rule.
 That planning often involves transferring the assets of the trust to its beneficiaries at the adjusted cost base amounts of the assets.
 The beneficiaries then pay CGT when they ultimately dispose of the assets that they have acquired from the trust.

-Capital properties cannot be distributed by a trust to beneficiaries on a tax-deferred basis if the beneficiaries are non-residents of Canada.
+Capital properties cannot be distributed by a trust to beneficiaries on a tax-deferred basis if the beneficiaries are nonresidents of Canada.